-In game theory Nash's (1950) and (1951) notion of equilibrium constitutes one of the most prevalent solution concepts for static games with complete information.
-In order to unveil the reasoning assumptions underlying Nash equilibrium, epistemic foundations have been provided for this solution concept by, for instance, Aumann and Brandenburger (1995), Perea (2007), Barelli (2009), Bach and Tsakas (2014), as well as Bonnano (2017).
-In each of these epistemic foundations some correct-beliefs assumption is needed to obtain Nash equilibrium.
-As correct-beliefs seems to be a rather demanding requirement, Nash equilibrium imposes strong conditions on the players' reasoning.
+In order to unveil the reasoning assumptions underlying Nash equilibrium, epistemic foundations have been provided for this classical solution concept by, for instance, Aumann and Brandenburger (1995), Perea (2007), Barelli (2009), as well as Bach and Tsakas (2014).
+In each of these epistemic foundations some correct beliefs assumption is needed to obtain Nash equilibrium.